POPS-UQ/POPS-UQ.github.io/docs/method/index.md

 - The hypercube is an *enclosure* of the pointwise corrections.
 Points inside it were not themselves observed as pointwise optima, and its axes are specifically the principal directions of the corrections.
-- Coverage is not guaranteed a priori.
+- Coverage is only guaranteed *a priori* for strict interpolation.
 The bands are wide where the residuals say they should be wide; whether that matches the true error on unseen data is an empirical question, addressed for several cases in the paper.
 - The construction above is for linear models — including nonlinear features